Drug Formulary Modernization

 Self-monitoring of blood glucose for patients with diabetes on insulin therapy is considered an essential part of management.
 However, the clinical benefit of regular testing for most patients with type 2 diabetes not using insulin, has been questioned, with concerns that frequent testing could even lead to decreased quality of life.
 The ODPRN has conducted multiple studies on blood glucose test strips (BGTS) primarily focusing on the impact of BGTS quantity limits on utilization, costs and patient outcomes.

-*UPDATE THIS INFORMATION* The ODPRN has conducted pivotal research on biologic medications, focusing on their utilization, safety, effectiveness, and cost within Ontario.
+The ODPRN has conducted pivotal research on biologic medications, focusing on their utilization, safety, effectiveness, and cost within Ontario.

-*UPDATE THIS INFORMATION* The ODPRN analyzes the utilization, safety, effectiveness, and economic impact of high-cost drugs in Ontario.
+The ODPRN analyzes the utilization, safety, effectiveness, and economic impact of high-cost drugs in Ontario.
 This work informs policymakers on managing high-cost medications to ensure optimal patient outcomes and financial sustainability.
 ODPRN's evaluations of prescribing trends, cost-effectiveness, and the healthcare system's burden have shaped evidence-based drug policies and improved healthcare delivery in Ontario.

 wdt_ID Title Publication Type Date Released Clinical Topic Additional Resources